tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 ```

 Like last time, we just have a single error: the error telling
-users that are parser is not implemented yet!
+users that our parser is not implemented yet!

 Our `AST` is just a stub data type as well.

-We'll be completing both of these soon enough, but for now, we just want
+We'll be completing both of these soon enough.
+For now, we just want
 to get this stage of the compiler integrated into the command line program.

 We also need to write a simple `parser` function that we can expose